fastoch/Cloud_Computing/GCP_Fundamentals.md

 Cloud Shell provides command-line access to cloud resources directly from a browser.
 It's a Debian-based VM with a persistent 5-GB home directory, which makes it easy to manage Google Cloud projects and resources.

+With Cloud Shell, the Cloud SDK `gcloud` command and other utilities are always installed, available, up to date, and fully authenticated.

+To start Cloud Shell, navigate to console.cloud.google.com and click the Activate Cloud Shell icon on the toolbar.
+This will activate the Cloud Shell terminal, which will open in the lower portion of the window.

+From the terminal window, you can launch the Cloud Shell code editor, which will open Cloud Shell in a new page.
+With the Cloud Shell code editor, you can edit files inside your Cloud Shell environment in real time within the web browser.

 ## Google Cloud APIs